dasdigidings/ch2iPCB-upgrade-for-RPI-Gateway/README.md

 Select the „Device Service Variables“  from the left side-bar.
 Click on the blue colored button to add new variables.
 Now you have to configure following variables with values (each time just repeat the step „add new variable“):

-Service:	        Variable.Name:			Variable.Value:
+Service: 	        Variable Name:			Variable.Value:
  collectd		GW_BME280				true
 collectd		GW_BME280_ADDR			0x76
 collectd		GW_BME280_SMBUS			1